 In Figs. 2-4, time-independent velocity fields calculated by weakly-nonlinear and higher-order methods are presented.
-In the ease of the The arrows represent the vectors of a phase-averaged velocity corresponding to mass-transport induced by waves.
-Black arrows correspond to weakly-nonlinear solution, while green and blue arrows correspond to higher-order approach, solution and two methods of averaging of the instantaneous wave velocity field are compared graphically - EMTV and LMTV, respectively (Figs. 2-4).
-The way of the presentation of the results is in line with the expected velocity vector field pattern, which forms half of the circulation cell limited by the air-water interface (z/h = 0), the wavemaker paddle (x/h = 0) and the bottom (z/h = -1).
+The arrows represent the vectors of a phase-averaged velocity corresponding to mass-transport induced by waves.
+Black arrows correspond to a weakly-nonlinear solution, while green and blue arrows correspond to a higher-order solution and two methods of averaging - EMTV and LMTV, respectively (Figs. 2-4).
+The way of the presentation of the results is in line with the expected velocity vector field pattern, which in the part of the fluid domain adjacent to the wavemaker (see Paprota and Sulisz, 2018, for a more detail.
+The fluid flow forms half of the circulation cell limited by the air-water interface (z/h=0), the wavemaker paddle (x/h=0) and the bottom (z/h=-1).
 The water mass flows with the direction of wave propagation near the surface, while the adverse flow pushes the water to the wavemaker paddle in the lower part of the water column.
-At the wavemaker paddle, the vertical flows vertically forming the lateral boundary of the general circulation in the flume.
-Far away from the paddle, the vertical

-- velocity components vanish and the typical mass-transport velocity profile over depth emerges as a sum of the Stokes drift Eq.
+At the wavemaker paddle, the water flows vertically forming the lateral boundary of the general circulation in the flume.
+Far away from the paddle, the vertical velocity components vanish and the typical mass-transport velocity profile over depth emerges as a sum of the Stokes drift Eq.
 (17) and the return current velocity Eq.
 (18).
 Thus, the figures are complemented by the weakly-nonlinear horizontal mass-transport velocity profile $U_L(z)$ calculated outside the direct vicinity of the wavemaker paddle Eq.
+(16), where the evanescent mode effect effect of evanescent standing waves generated by the wavemaker (see e.g. Dean and Dalrymple, 1984) may be neglected (x>3h). $U_L(z)$ is plotted at the right outer edge of the graph at x=3h for convenience of comparison.
+Vector plots are complemented by bubble charts of relative differences between corresponding vector magnitudes as presented in Figs. 5-7, where black circles denote the differences between LMTV and weakly-nonlinear results, while green filled circles refer to the differences between LMTV and EMTV.

-(16), where the evanescent mode effect may be neglected (x > 3h). $U_L(z)$ is plotted at the right outer edge of the graph at x = 3h for convenience of comparison. - The results presented in Fig. 2 provide information on the time-independent velocity field predicted in the direct vicinity of the wavemaker paddle and the differences between the weakly-nonlinear approach and the solution admitting higher-order terms in the most extreme nonlinear regime of shallow water (kh = 0.5).
+The results presented in Fig. 2 provide information on the time-independent velocity field predicted in the direct vicinity of the wavemaker paddle and the differences between the weakly-nonlinear approach and the solution admitting higher-order terms in the most extreme nonlinear regime of shallow water (kh = 0.5).
 Due to the fact that the considered wave cases are characterized by highest values of the Ursell number, the differences between the two wavemaker models immediately appear even for the lowest amplitude of free-surface oscillations of H/h = 0.05 (Fig. 2a).
-The highest differences in the range - between 10% and 20% correspond to the velocities near the wavemaker paddle and the surface, respectively.
+The highest differences in the range between 10% and 20% correspond to the velocities near the wavemaker paddle and the surface, respectively $\frac{1}{1000}$ (Fig. 5a).
 With increasing the magnitude of the surface oscillations to H/h = 0.1 and H/h = 0.2 (Figs. 2b and 2c), the differences are becoming higher in the larger area of the wavemaker paddle vicinity.
 The higher-order model predicts more intensive mass-transport near the bottom and the surface.
-The increase in the subsurface velocity and the magnitude of the current near the bottom may reach even from 15% to 30% for H/h = 0.1 and from 20% to 40 % for H/h = 0.2.
+The increase in the subsurface velocity and the magnitude of the current near the bottom may reach even from 15% to 30% for H/h = 0.1 and from 20% to 40% for H/h = 0.2 (Figs. 5b and 5c, respectively).